Maxime Dufour-Lapointe

 Maxime Dufour-Lapointe (born February 9, 1989) is a Canadian freestyle skier from Montréal, Quebec.

 She competed at the 2014 Winter Olympics for Canada in moguls.
 Dufour-Lapointe is the oldest of three sisters to compete at the Winter Olympics with her younger sisters Chloé Dufour-Lapointe and Justine Dufour-Lapointe both being world champion medalists and Olympic medalists.
 This was the fifth time that three siblings have competed at the same event at the Winter Games.

 Personal life

-Dufour-Lapointe is currently studying medicine at the University of Montreal.
+Dufour-Lapointe took eight years to obtain her CEGEP diploma while skiing competitively, before retiring in 2018, then began studying medicine at the University of Montreal.
+Her residency at Charles-Le Moyne Hospital on Montreal's South Shore begins July 1, 2023.